-Many companies are required to attach audited accounts to their annual returns under the terms of the Companies Amendment Act, 1986.
-However, an exemption from audit is available for small companies.
+Many companies are required to attach audited accounts to their annual return to the Companies Office.
+However, an exemption from statutory audit is available for small companies.
 This can reduce the administrative burden as well as professional fees.

 An audit is an independent examination of a company’s financial statements.
 The auditor forms an opinion on the financial statements and attaches a report to the financial statements.
 Because auditors are bound by strict auditing standards, even for small companies, an audit can be expensive.